Wisdom Tooth Extractions

 Accidental damage to other teeth during the extraction of the wisdom tooth is rare but can occur in some cases.

-Our dentists have the skills and experience in performing complex wisdom teeth extractions and our Specialist Oral Surgeons (Dr. Dejan Dragisic and Dr. Hassan Taqvi) are both on the General Dental Council’s specialist list for Oral Surgery.
+Our dentists have the skills and experience in performing complex wisdom teeth extractions and our Specialist Oral Surgeon (Dr. Dejan Dragisic) is on the General Dental Council’s specialist list for Oral Surgery.

 How To Find us

 The practice is open Seven days a week from 8am to 11pm for routine dentistry and we offer a 24 hour emergency dental service 365 days a year.
 You can book a consultation at any time by calling our reception team 24 hours a day on 0208 547 9997 or contact us during our working hours by email.